Different kinds of HR data

 - CCTV footage, for unfair dismissal claims;

-- COVID-19 vaccination information: this information is special category data and you should have a lawful reason for processing this;
+- COVID-19 vaccination information: public sources note that this is special category data, and organisations typically consider their lawful basis for processing when handling it;

 - requests for flexible working;